meyer1994/x205ta/README.md

 $ arch-chroot /mnt
 ```

+### Install grub

-We need to install grub correctly.
+We need to install a correct version of grub into this system.

 ```sh
 $ grub-install \